+Anyone in the world has just hear about augmented reality (AR) and virtual reality (VR).
 These are some of the most developed technologies in recent years.
 Despite this, few people know the difference.
 In this article we will try to do some clarity.

 Augmented reality: It amplifies the real world with the overlap of digital contents.

+But how does it work in practice?
 Augmented reality apps use the phone’s camera to show a real-world view in front of you.
 That is the starting image, on which levels of information are added, such as texts and / or other images.
 One of the most famous examples is Pokemon Go, an app that lets you put computer-made digital images on top of reality.

 To sum up, augmented reality starts from our reality and adds something to it.
 It does not move us elsewhere, simply “amplify” our current state of presence.

 Virtual Reality: A digital enviroment, which completely replace the real world.

 When we talk about Virtual Reality (VR) we are speaking about a technology capable of transporting us in a different reality from the one we are experiencing.
 It does so by using visors, which if worn are able to isolate you from the world and take you elsewhere.
 Maybe to live an experience, like a walk in the mountains or a visit to the company, together with those who live it every day … The possibilities are endless.
 With virtual reality, you can in fact move and look in every direction – up, down, sideways and behind you, as if you were physically there.
 This technology can teleport into real environments, shot through 360 cameras, or in completely reconstructed environments, thanks to the use of 3D graphics.